tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Usually immersion is divided into passive (background) and active.
 Active immersion requires full attention to the content while passive immersion is when you're listening to Japanese while doing something else.

+### How important is passive immersion?

+When you're a beginner, active immersion plays a much bigger role than passive immersion.
+You need to watch something actively first and make it as comprehensible as possible before reusing the same content for passive immersion.
+At this stage it is not advised to immerse in something passively for the first time because you haven't worked with the content and haven't comprehended it.

+However, when you're already pretty good at understanding Japanese, which happens after around a year if you're serious in your studies, you become able to understand your passive immersion really well.
+At this stage you gain a lot more from passive immersion.
+When you reach this point,
+you can use completely new content for passive immersion and still understand it close to 100% if you pay enough attention.
+Because of that, it makes sense to value passive immersion more as you progress.

 ### What's fluency?